Product Data Sheet

 Seventy lb.
 (31.8 kg) bag yields 0.58 ft.3 (0.016 m3)

-12 months when stored on pallets in a dry, cool area.
+18 months from date of manufacture when stored indoors on pallets in a dry, cool area.
+Do not store product outside.

 @ 1 day